changkun/research/README.md

 ## Presentations

 - 🇬🇧 **Changkun Ou**.
+Nov 30, 2023.
+A Glimpse to Profile-guided Optimization in Go Early practices of bringing PGO to production.
+[PDF](https://changkun.de/talk/gopgo.pdf)
+- 🇬🇧 **Changkun Ou**.
 Jun 10, 2023.
 Go on GPU.
 [PDF](https://changkun.de/talk/gogpu.pdf)
 - 🇬🇧 **Changkun Ou**.
 Apr 3, 2023.
 The _Intelligence_ In the Loop: Empirical Explorations and Reflections.
 [PDF(soon)]
 - 🇬🇧 **Changkun Ou**.
 Mar 29, 2023.
 The Impact of Expertise In the Loop for Exploring Machine Rationality.
 [PDF](https://changkun.de/talk/expertise.pdf)